DarrenPea/Custom-Shell/README.md

 ## Source Directory

 Contains all the necessary source code for the shell and system programs.
 It is divided into the shell implementation (`shell.c`, `shell.h`) and system programs (`system_programs/`).

+## Builtin Functions Supported
+- `cd` - Changes the current directory of the shell to the specified path.
+If no path is given, it defaults to the project directory.
+- `help` - List all builtin commands in the shell.
+- `exit` - Exits the shell
+- `usage` - Provides a brief usage guide for the shell and its built-in commands
+- `env` - Lists all the environment variables currently set in the shell
+- `setenv` - Sets or modifies an environment variable for this shell session
+- `unsetenv` - Removes an environment variable from the shell

+## Additional Features Supported

+### Idle Resource Management
+We have implemented a feature where the shell reduces its resource usage while it is idle.
+Every 30 seconds the user does not submit any input, the shell would remind the user that it is in the idle state for visualisation purposes.
+Even if the user types a command halfway and the reminder appears, the user will be able to continue where he/she left off, without typing the entire command again.
+The shell would only wake up after a new command is entered by the user.

+## Sustainability and Inclusivity

+### Sustainability
+The implementation of Idle Resource Management allows the shell to reduce resource usage when the shell is idle.
+This would save the power of the shell and the system, which would in turn extend the battery life of the computer, save electricity and decrease overall power consumption.
+As such, it will contribute to sustainability.